redwoodjs/redwood/docs/docs/typescript/utility-types.md

 const transform: TransformerDirectiveFunc = ({ context, resolvedValue }) => {
 ```

-This type takes a two generics - the type of the field you are transforming, and the type of your `directiveArgs`.
+This type takes two generics - the type of the field you are transforming, and the type of your `directiveArgs`.

 So for example, let's say you have a transformer directive `@maskedEmail(permittedRoles: ['ADMIN'])` that you apply to `String` fields.
 You would pass in the following types